How Car Accessories Can Save You Money

 Dash Cameras can save motorists up to £100 a year given their standing with insurance companies.
 These devices help remove any contention surrounding accidents and thus clear innocent parties of any liability.
 Who can argue with raw footage?

 Not only that but should you be unfortunate enough to encounter aggressive or reckless drivers you can report them armed with video of their erratic behaviour.
-OK that last point will not exactly save you money but provide a feelgood factor nonetheless.
+OK that last point will not exactly save you money but provides a feelgood factor nonetheless.

 Finally, dash cams help solve mysteries such as who scratched your car overnight while ‘attempting’ to park quite terribly.
 Reviewing just what has been captured will provide answers and point you in the direction of whom you should be requesting financial compensation.